rish497/Pixel-Forge-Jam-Website/README.md

 #PIXEL FORGE JAM 2026!

 --> What is Pixel Forge Jam?
-A 1-week game jam where developers, artists, designers, and creators come together to build something awesome.
+Pixel Forge Jam is a 1-week game jam where developers, artists, designers, and creators come together to build something awesome.
 You have 7 days to create a game from scratch, experiment with ideas, and turn creativity into playable projects.
 Whether you're a beginner or experienced developer, Pixel Forge is all about creativity, learning, and building cool games.

 --> Some Features of the website:
 - The link to the join our Discord